Creating a Case Set

 • Once the Case Set is saved, you cannot modify its name or change the asset type (e.g., Devices, Users, Software) that the query runs on.

-• After selecting the asset type and query, the Query Preview automatically displays:
+• After you select the asset type and query, the Query Preview automatically displays:

 • The Query Count - the number of assets that meet the query criteria.